DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Creating a Controller

-For our web page we will also need to add a controller.
+We also need to add a controller for our web page .
 It will process incoming requests from the user and run the needed logic.

 The controller will call a particular view to generate a necessary HTML for the request.